getiria-onsongo/IaaAgDataNER/README.md

 Parse and categorize agricultural related data

 ## Background
-The approach we will use for NER tagging is to take the existing spaCy English trained model and to build on it to recognize agricultural specific NER terms.
+The approach we will use for NER tagging is to take the existing spaCy English language model build on it to recognize agricultural specific NER terms.
 We are currently working on training it to  recognize the following terms:
 - ALAS = varietal alias
 - CROP = crop